iampankajgupta/Low-Level-Design-/src/LLD/ParkingLot/thoughts.md

 Exit and Payment:

-• A vehicle needs to make a payment before exiting.
+• A vehicle needs to make a paymentStatus before exiting.

-• Multiple payment methods (Cash, Card, UPI) should be supported.
+• Multiple paymentStatus methods (Cash, Card, UPI) should be supported.

-• Once payment is successful, the vehicle is allowed to exit, and the parking slot is freed.
+• Once paymentStatus is successful, the vehicle is allowed to exit, and the parking slot is freed.

 Illegal Actions:

 • A vehicle cannot park in an already occupied slot.

-• Vehicles cannot vacate without completing the payment process.
+• Vehicles cannot vacate without completing the paymentStatus process.

 Classes